-In an effort to contribute to rhino anti-poaching did we adopt Themba through South African National Park, SANParks.
-It is very unfortunate that hundreds of rhino who have been slaughtered for their horns, something that has no value to humans, yet is a vital part of this animal’s protection system.
-With over 2 rhinos per day having been poached for their horns this year, the last remaining 17 000 rhinos which are left on the African continent will soon be extinct.
+To contribute to rhino anti-poaching did we adopt Themba through South African National Park, SANParks.
+It is regrettable that hundreds of rhino which have been slaughtered for their horns, something that has no value to humans, yet is a vital part of this animal’s protection system.
+With over two rhinos per day having been poached for their horns this year, the last remaining 17 000 rhinos which are left on the African continent will soon be extinct.

 South African National Parks, SANParks, is home to about 80% of Africa’s rhino population and home to 91% of the world's rhino population.
-However, very limited revenue from existing, independent fundraising efforts have been channeled to SANParks for the prevention of rhinos in an anti-poaching effort.
+However, insufficient revenue from existing, independent fundraising efforts to SANParks for the prevention of rhinos in an anti-poaching effort.
 Only the rhino conservation campaigns which bear the approved seal of participation are officially endorsed by SANParks.

 Ringfenced Rhino Fund: